Jón Kristinsson

-Jón Kristinsson (born May 7, 1936, Reykjavík) is a Dutch architect.
+Jón Kristinsson (born May 7, 1936, Reykjavík) is an Icelandic architect.

 Biography

 Kristinsson matriculated from Menntaskólinn í Reykjavík in 1956.
 He then studied architecture at Delft University of Technology.

-In 1966, Kristinsson together with his architect college and wife Riet Reitsema established an architect and engineering office in Deventer.
+In 1966, Kristinsson together with his architect colleague and wife Riet Reitsema co-founded an architecture and engineering office in Deventer.

 During the period 1992–2001 Kristinsson together with Kees Duijvestein held a joint professorship in Environmental technique and design in the Faculty of Architecture at Delft University of Technology.
 Following retirement in 2001, Kristinsson has worked on innovations at the Architecten- en ingenieursbureau kristinsson bv office in Deventer.

+In 2024, he was awarded the Order of the Falcon for his contributions to for pioneering work in ecological building design on the international stage.